Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 1. [Download Remiros' Groundcover](https://www.nexusmods.com/morrowind/mods/46733)
      - *Note: We want the non-OpenMW file on top of the download page (not ***Remiros' Groundcover - OpenMW***).*

 2. In the download you'll find a big BAIN archive with all kinds of options.
 We are only interessed in the contents of the ***00 Core*** folder.
 Extract its contents to your ***Morrowind/Data Files*** directory.
-When asked to overwrite the file, click *Yes*.
+When asked to overwrite files, click *Yes*.
      - *Note: If for some reason you don't like the small mushrooms this mod adds, you can install the contents of the ***04a No Mushrooms*** folder in the same manner.*

 ## Step 1.7 Some minor essential mods (Essential)
 Finally, there are a few minor mods that I consider essential.
 Again, extract these zips to your ***Morrowind/Data Files*** directory.
-When asked to overwrite the file, click Yes.
+When asked to overwrite files, click Yes.

 1. [Better Dialogue Font](https://www.nexusmods.com/morrowind/mods/36873)